Mahogany Springs Lodge

-Mahogany Springs Lodge was built and opened in 2011.
-The owner, Barrie Gotch, visited the area and fell deeply in love with the beauty of Bwindi Impenetrable Forest National Park.
-He wanted to help protect this incredible part of the world and decided to build a lodge that supported conservation, local communities, and responsible travel.
-He still manages the lodge today, making sure guests feel welcome and well cared for.
+Mahogany Springs Lodge opened in 2011.
+Its owner, Barrie Gotch, fell in love with the beauty of Bwindi Impenetrable National Park.
+He built the lodge to support conservation, local communities, and responsible tourism.
+He still manages the property today and ensures every guest feels welcome.

 It is also possible to travel to Bwindi by road from Entebbe, but this drive is very long, usually between 8 and 10 hours.
 For this reason, most people choose to fly.
 Gorilla trekking and hiking can be physically demanding, so arriving fresh and rested is important.